 If you need to repair electronics, machinery or do first aid, these tools are a great help.
 The choices of multi-tools and the stuff they can do are staggering.

-Extra clothing should also be on your emergency kit and you must choose clothes adapted to your climate.
-Make sure you have something that is wind and water resistant, especially if you are dealing with weather-related disasters.
+Extra clothing should also be in your emergency kit list.
+You should choose clothes adapted to your climate.
+Make sure you have something that is wind and water-resistant, especially if you are dealing with weather-related disasters.